davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 # ...
 ```

-All of `nix-darwin`'s options are worth exploring -- we'll go more in-depth into some of them in
+All of `nix-darwin`'s configuration options are worth exploring -- we'll go more in-depth into some
-future installments of this series, but in case you're curious, the you can explore all the
+of them in future installments of this series, but in case you're curious, the you can explore all
-[configuration options](https://daiderd.com/nix-darwin/manual/index.html) and start making your
+the [configuration options](https://daiderd.com/nix-darwin/manual/index.html) and start making your
 config your own!

 If you'd like to see the full file that we've built up over the course of this post, you can find it